Texas vs Xavier Players to Watch - Sweet 16

 Texas Players to Watch

-Timmy Allen leads his team in rebounds per contest (5.6), and also posts 10.3 points and 3.5 assists.
-Defensively, he puts up 0.8 steals and 0.5 blocked shots.
+Timmy Allen paces the Longhorns at 5.6 rebounds per contest, while also averaging 3.5 assists and 10.3 points.

-Disu is putting up 9.1 points, 1 assists and 4.5 rebounds per game.
+Disu is posting 9.1 points, 1 assists and 4.5 rebounds per contest.

 Xavier Players to Watch

-Nunge is averaging a team-best 7.7 rebounds per contest.
-And he is delivering 14.1 points and 2.1 assists, making 52.6% of his shots from the floor and 40.2% from 3-point range, with 1.1 treys per contest.
+Nunge is putting up a team-leading 7.7 rebounds per game.
+And he is delivering 14.1 points and 2.1 assists, making 52.6% of his shots from the floor and 40.2% from beyond the arc, with 1.1 triples per game.

-Colby Jones is the Musketeers' top assist man (4.3 per game), and he averages 15 points and 5.7 rebounds.
+Colby Jones is the Musketeers' top assist man (4.3 per game), and he posts 15 points and 5.7 rebounds.

-Zach Freemantle gets the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per contest.
-He also delivers 0.9 steals and 0.7 blocked shots.
+Zach Freemantle gives the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per contest.
+He also posts 0.9 steals and 0.7 blocked shots.

 Texas Top Performers (Last 10 Games)